amanrai31/JavaScript/random/RANDOM.md

 num%2 === 0? console.log(num, "is an even number"): console.log(num, "is NOT an even number");
 ```

 - length of array or string is a property, not a method.

+- forEach(), map(), filter(), reduce() are functions not purely LOOP as we can not apply forEach on string, we can only apply them on "iterable objects"

 -----

 MAP Polyfill